fzf: Reference

 fzf also exports $FZF_PREVIEW_TOP and $FZF_PREVIEW_LEFT so that the preview command can determine the position of the preview window.

-A placeholder expression starting with + flag will be replaced to the space-separated list of the selected lines (or the current line if no selection was made) individually quoted.
+A placeholder expression starting with + flag will be replaced to the space-separated list of the selected items (or the current item if no selection was made) individually quoted.

 fzf --multi --preview='head -10 {+}'